Silliman University: Library system

 The Silliman Library System is composed of the Robert B. and Metta J. Silliman Library, which serves as the university library, and the local libraries of the College of Agriculture, College of Business Administration, College of Law, the Divinity School, the Allied Health Sciences, High School, Elementary and Early Childhood Schools.
 Among these libraries the Robert B. and Metta J. Silliman Library (university library) serves as the largest repository of books, periodicals and other reading materials.
 Built in 1978, the university library is a four-story structure with a seating capacity of 490 readers.
-It holds over 250,000 volumes, with enough space to accommodate 400,000 more.
-It also subscribes to 500 periodicals.
-Some courses provide instruction in the location of books and publications for research and other school work.
-Students can search for library materials using the On-Line Public Access Catalogue.
-Instructions on how to use it are posted on the stations were the system is installed.
-Research can also be done using the Internet through the Cyberlibrary.
-Students pay a semestral fee to avail of this service.

-Aside from the main section of the library which contains the bulk of its book and periodical collection, other notable sections of the facility include the Filipiniana section, containing books and materials published by famous Filipino authors during the Spanish and pre-war periods of the country, and the Sillimaniana section, containing Silliman memorabilia from 1901 up to the present (e.g. trophies, plaques of recognition, portraits of past presidents, etc.), and an archive of past publications and documents.
+It holds over 250,000 volumes.

-The university library is likewise home to two notable centers: the American Studies Resource Center (ASRC) and a World Bank Knowledge for Development Center (WB-KDC).
+The university library is likewise home to externally-funded centers: the American Studies Resource Center (ASRC) and a World Bank Knowledge for Development Center (WB-KDC).
 The American Studies Resource Center is a result of a memorandum of agreement between the United States Embassy in Manila and Silliman University.
 It is the only ASRC in Region VII hosted by an academic institution.
-The ASRC provides a variety of materials: books, periodicals, CD-ROMS, DVDs, VCDs, VHS tapes, electronic materials for those interested in studies and issues related to the United States.

 The World Bank Knowledge for Development Center is a result of a partnership between the university and the World Bank.
 It contains an extensive collection of development publications and World Bank project documents to people involved in the academe, researchers, NGOs, media, government agencies and the business sector.
 The section is open to the public.

 To date, the Silliman Library remains as one of the biggest libraries in the Philippines.
 In 2008, the Silliman University Library System was given the "Outstanding Library Award" by the Philippine Association of Academic and Research Librarians (PAARL) for its growing collection and ongoing computerization program.

+The university recently received a grant from the Uytengsu Foundation, Inc. for the library's renovation recreating it as a digital learning center that features "hybrid & remote access, personalized research assistance, digital well-tech hub, borrowing beyond books, knowledge curation services, community & collaborative spaces, and an immersive hub."